 Right now, over five thousand altcoins are circulating at present.
 Some have their unique blockchain, like what Ethereum has.
 But most new currencies are built on the Bitcoin and Ethereum blockchain.

 Some investors may be wary of the crypto market due to its volatility.
 Indeed, it is designed in a way that not all digital assets will thrive.
 Last year, a total of 1,984 coins were off the market because of controversies, hacks, and lost perceived value.

-Dogecoin may not be in the league of the top ten cryptocurrencies, having a smaller market cap at $10.5 billion, but it’s worth mentioning because of its dedicated community.
+Dogecoin may have a smaller market cap at $10.5 billion, but it’s worth mentioning because of its dedicated community.
 It’s now up by almost 40,000% since 2017.
 Of course, the caveat is that there is no limit on Dogecoin creation, which will inevitably affect its value as supply increases.

 There may be thousands of cryptocurrencies on the market, but stats show that it’s still wiser to go with established coins.

 11. Crypto owners prefer exchanges for their crypto assets

 Buying crypto is made easier with exchanges, which is why they are the go-to for individuals who want to own and trade these digital assets.
 60% of users keep their crypto within exchanges.
 The biggest reasons are because exchanges offer security (28%), are relatively user-friendly (25%), and support fiat-for-crypto or crypto-to-crypto transactions (23%).